dhanalrv/IPL_Cricket_Best_11_player_Analysis/README.md

 **DataCleaning and basic Transformations Using Python (Jupyter Notebook)** :
 1. Read the Json files into pandas dataframe and performed Data Cleaning and checked the data types.
-2. Handled the Null and duplicate data.
+2. Handled the Null and duplicate data using EDA (Exploratory data Analysis)
 3. Renaming of column names and cleaned up the weired charaters.
-4. Added new columns which helps in joining the tables and maintain the relationship between tables.
+4. Added new columns which helps in joining the tables and maintain the relationship and integrity between tables.
-5. Data Transformations are performed to make data more efficient to draw insights.
+5. Data Transformations are performed to draw insightful and meaningful report.
 6. Finally write the cleaned and transformed data to csv files.
 	* dim_match_summary.csv
  	* dim_players_no_images.csv